 THE NOTION OF FAMILY - Latoya Ruby Frezier

-The work also considers the impact of this decline on the community and on her family, creating a statement that is both personal and truly political, an intervention in the histories and narratives of the region.
-Frazier compellingly sets her three-generation story—her grandmother Ruby, her mother, and herself—against broader questions of civic belonging and responsibility.
-The work documents her own struggles and interactions with family and community expectations, and includes documentation of the disappearance of Braddock's only hospital, reinforcing the idea that the history of a place is frequently written on the body as well as the landscape.
-With The Notion of Family, Frazier consciously acknowledges and extends the traditions of classic black-and-white documentary photography by soliciting the participation of her family, and her mother in particular.
-In creating these collaborative works, Frazier reinforces the idea of art and image-making as a transformative act, a means of redefining traditional power dynamics and narratives, both within his family and the community at large; text by Dennis C. Dickerson and Laura Wexler, interview by Dawoud Bey.
+The work also examines the impact of this decline on the community and on her family, creating a statement that is both personal and deeply political—an intervention in the region’s histories and narratives.
+Frazier has compellingly juxtaposed her three-generation family history—her grandmother Ruby, her mother, and herself—with broader questions of civic belonging and responsibility.
+The work documents her own struggles and interactions with family and community expectations, and includes documentation of the disappearance of Braddock’s only hospital, reinforcing the idea that the history of a place is often written on the body as well as on the landscape.
+With *The Notion of Family*, Frazier consciously acknowledges and expands upon the traditions of classic black-and-white documentary photography by enlisting the participation of her family, and her mother in particular.
+In creating these collaborative works, Frazier reinforces the idea of art and image-making as a transformative act, a means of redefining traditional power dynamics and narratives, both those of her family and of the community as a whole; text by Dennis C. Dickerson and Laura Wexler, interview by Dawoud Bey.

 Aperture, 2016